-A Guide to Library Resources for EALC 550
+A Guide to Library Resources for EALC/GWS 550

-Welcome!
-This site has been created to assist you in finding and using library resources for the topics you are researching in your senior seminar.
-Our library, one of the largest university libraries in the U.S., can be a bit overwhelming at first, but it is truly a treasure trove for scholars.
-All of the UIUC Library’s resources are available to you as you do your research, so explore, have fun, and don’t hesitate to ask questions!
+This guide has been created to assist you in finding and using library resources for the topics you are researching in this class.
+All of the University of Illinois Library’s resources are available to you as you do your research, so explore, have fun, and don’t hesitate to ask questions!

 - Women’s Studies International (1972 to date)

 Provides citations to journals, books, book chapters, proceedings, NGO reports, and gray literature.
 Over 2,000 periodical sources are represented.

 - GenderWatch (1974 to date)